8 Steps for a Successful Non-Profit Appeal

 Show the real impact of a potential gift.
 You can further illustrate this by having impact pages on your website.
 Make it easy for donors to see the relationship between their gift and what you can accomplish.
 The impact page on your website can support this too.

-Step 7: Create trust among your donors
+Step 7: Create trust among your donors with a successful non-profit appeal

 Be believable so donors trust you Add the Charity Navigator and Great Non-Profits badge on your website.